 "Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: "Cursed is everyone who is hung on a pole."
-He redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus, so that by faith we might receive the promise of the Spirit." ~Genesis 3:13 - 14 (NIV)
+He redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus, so that by faith we might receive the promise of the Spirit." ~Galatians 3:13 - 14 (NIV)

 What do you think of when you hear the word "curse?"
 For me, as an athlete, I can't help but think of the Curse of the Bambino, the 86-year drought of the Red Sox not winning a World Series.
 I remember the 2004 American League Championship series between the Red Sox and the Yankees and the famous bloody sock of Curt Schilling.
 The man giving it his all, sacrificing his body for his team to lead them to an eventual World Series title!
 It's all everyone in Red Sox nation could talk about.
 The curse had been lifted, what a relief!